Kuzych v White: Reasons for judgment

 On behalf of the union, White appealed to the Judicial Committee of the Privy Council in Britain.
 At that time, the Judicial Committee was the highest court of appeal for the British Commonwealth, including Canada.
 Appeals could go directly to the Judicial Committee from the provincial appellate courts, without being appealed to the Supreme Court of Canada.
-White's lawyers were Senator J. W. de B. Farris, KC, and Nathan Nemetz, KC.
+White's lawyers were Senator J. W. de B. Farris and Nathan Nemetz.
 Kuzych was represented by A. W. Johnson.

 The Judicial Committee was composed of five law lords, senior judges who were members of the British House of Lords.
 They ruled in favour of the Communist-led union.
 Viscount Simon, a former Lord Chancellor, gave the decision on behalf of the Judicial Committee.
 In his view, the case came down to two issues: was the discipline committee properly constituted?
 And if so, did Kuzych need to rely on the internal appeal mechanism before applying to the courts?
 The basic ideological issues which had triggered the litigation, such as a closed shop and union democracy, were not part of the case before the Judicial Committee.

 On the first issue, Viscount Simon concluded that the discipline proceedings had been properly constituted.
 He acknowledged that there had been some irregularities in the appointment of the members of the union committee, but he agreed with Justice Bird's position that the union's solution of new elections was a "reasonable and practical solution", consistent with the "spirit of the by-laws".

 Viscount Simon held on the second issue that "after anxious reflection", the law lords had concluded that Kuzych was required to rely on the union's internal appeal mechanism before he could apply to the courts.
-Viscount Simon acknowledged that there were serious issues of bias in the proceedings in the disciplinary proceedings.
+Simon acknowledged that there were serious issues of bias in the proceedings in the disciplinary proceedings.
 The question was whether the conduct of the proceedings was so flawed as not to constitute a decision at all.
 He concluded that was not the case.
 There clearly had been a decision by the committee, confirmed by the union membership, following the process set out in the union by-laws.
 Whether it was the correct decision, or a tainted decision, was a matter for an appeal.

 He rejected the argument that the appeal system would be biased against Kuzych and therefore he should not be required to lodge an appeal.
 Viscount Simon held that there was no reason to believe that the executive of the Shipyard General Workers' Federation would not treat the matter fairly and attempt to give the right final decision.
 In any event, Kuzych was bound by the membership contract to pursue an appeal to that body, before he could go to the courts.